The NAMI Family-to-Family class is a free 12-week, 30-hour program designed for family members who have loved ones with mental illness.

 Family-to-Family Class Registration

-Sign up to pre-register for the Family-to-Family class here.
-Registration is required, and classes fill up fast.
+Sign up now to pre-register for the Family-to-Family class.
+Registration is required, and classes fill up quickly.